fdcoull/UHIWaterSports/README.md

 * MySQL 8.0 and MariaDB 10.6

 Copy the contents of the project into a server's public website directory.
 Enter the SQL console, create a table named "uhiwatersports".
 After this, paste the contents of the file located at doc/create_and_populate_tables.sql then execute.
 Then edit the file found at src/Database/env.php and add database login credentials to "DB_USER" and "DB_PASSWORD" constants.
 Once done, go to the server's IP or domain name on a browser to view the website.
+*IF USING NGINX - Delete .htaccess from directory and configure an NGINX rewrite rule that directs extensionless URL requests to ones ending in ".php".

 ## User Manual
 ### Registering